catohagen/morphos-roadshow-installer/README.md

   your line speed and round-trip-time or ping, it can calculate better tcp.sendspace and tcp.recvspace so you will get much faster browsing responsivness and transfer rates over the web.
   (on my 60/60mbit line, i got ~1MB/s with default tcp settings, and ~4.5MB/s after this installer calculated my tcp settings)

+It will not work correctly if :
+ -if/when you manually installed Roadshow, you put c:addnetinterface directly in user-startup -if you have disabled Morphos internal Netstack by renaming MOSSYS:S/network-startup some other name.
+Installer tries to rename MOSSYS:S/network-startup to MOSSYS:S/network-startup.off

+** So make user the file "network-startup" exist a MOSSYS:s/ and delete any existing "network-startup" in S: **

+For best results with this installer, its best to remove your manual installation, especially making sure there is no Roadshow startup files or lines added in user-startup or startup-sequence, Morphos internal Netstack should be enabled too, installer will rename the Netstack startup but can also enable it if you want it back, incase you want to go back to orginal configuration/system of Morphos incase there is an update.

 Read Install_Roadshow_MorphOS.txt